44 Best Hulu Documentaries to Stream Now

 Watch: The Orange Years: The Nickelodeon Story

-Soleil Moon Frye is a former child star, best known for her role as Punky Brewster.
-Kid 90 is a Hulu documentary that uses behind-the-scenes footage taken by Frye herself to show exactly what it was like growing up in Hollywood in the 90s.
+Soleil Moon Frye is a former child star, best known for her role as the spunky and independent Punky Brewster.
+In this documentary, Soleil takes viewers behind-the-scenes with her own archived footage to show exactly what it was like growing up in Hollywood during the ’90s.

 Watch: Kid 90